StyraInc/regal/docs/rules/bugs/impossible-not.md

 **Category**: Bugs

-**Type**: Aggregate - only runs when more than one file is provided for linting
+**Type**: Aggregate - runs both on single files as well as when more than one file is provided for linting

 **Avoid**
 ```rego